ec-jrc/lisflood-code/3_step2_installation/index.md

 pip install lisflood-model
 ```

+* GDAL should be installed as well.
+To install GDAL C library and gdal python library on debian/ubuntu systems, we found good instructions [here](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html).

+If you already have GDAL installed in your computer, make sure that the GDAL and the python gdal library have the same version.

 Command above will also install the executable `lisflood` in the virtualenv, so that you can run LISFLOOD with the following:

 ```bash